How To Make Espresso With an Aeropress: Recipe, Instructions, Tips

 A few notes on the above items:

 The obvious items are your Aeropress (with 2 filters), a kettle and some espresso beans.
-I’d suggest using beans suited for espresso, rather than regular beans.
+I’d suggest using beans suited for espresso (or some of the best beans for Aeropress), rather than regular beans.
 Here are some good espresso beans.

 Next, we’ll need to grind these beans.
 You can buy pre ground coffee (not recommended) or grind your own.
 When I’m not using an electric burr grinder (like these) I grind with my trusted Porlex Mini hand grinder – especially when traveling.
 It’s portable, easy to use and relatively inexpensive.
 It can also grind fine enough for espresso, which is critical for this tutorial.

 For bonus consistency points – use a coffee sifter like the Kruve to further refine your grounds, and a coffee scale to measure out the right volume of coffee.
 You should definitely use a scale for this tutorial, because the volume of your coffee will make or break your espresso (1).

 Weighing your coffee is the best way to ensure equal brew potency among different coffees.